 By Miles Glendinning and Aonghus MacKechnie

 This excellent book from Glendinning and MacKechnie offers an insightful critical analysis of the lasting, multifaceted, and far-reaching usage of castellated architecture in Scotland.
 It will become a must-read for architectural historians working on this period, but its investigation of architectural trends within the context of political and social changes will make it of interest well beyond the confines of the discipline.
 The comprehensive – if unavoidably succinctly outlined – overview of existing published material on the topic of Scottish castles and Scottish architecture in general, becomes here the springboard upon which the authors’ own narrative develops.
 The chronological organisation of the chapters helpfully anchors and relates the narrative to known historical events.
-This subdivision could have also proven constrictive, but consistently addressing continuing trends and thematic overlaps provides the necessary ‘connective tissue’ between chronologically separate sections.
+This subdivision could have proven constrictive, but consistently addressing continuing trends and thematic overlaps instead provides the necessary ‘connective tissue’ between chronologically separate sections.